joshmk45/joshmk45/README.md

 - 💞️ I’m looking to collaborate on ...
 - ☺️  what i know
        ->frontend development by using HTML, CSS and javascript.
-       ->backend development by using php and laravel frameworks.
+       ->backend development by using php and laravel framework.
 - 📫 How to reach me ...mwanukejose0627@gmail.com

 <!---